sjcockell/mmb8052/practicals/practical_02/practical_02.md

 **Note**: This command will only work correctly if the FASTA files requested in the first step are the only `.fasta` files in your current working directory (otherwise sequences you don't want to include in your alignment will be incorporated in this file).

- - Now install the multiple sequence alignment program called `muscle` - you can use `apt` for this.
+ - Now install the multiple sequence alignment program called `muscle` - you can use `apt` for this (we are going to install the version called `muscle3`).
- - Read the `muscle` help file (`muscle --help`), and see if you can figure out how to get it to align the sequences in `all_seq.fasta` by following the "Basic usage".
+ - Read the `muscle3` help file (`muscle3 --help`), and see if you can figure out how to get it to align the sequences in `all_seq.fasta` by following the "Basic usage".
  - Use `less` to look at the difference between the input and the output.

 # Summary